 The USMLE Step exams serve as a gateway to practicing in your chosen profession.
 It is a part of the journey as a student with a disability to prepare in advance and understand the requirements for each individual exam.
 These exams serve as licensing, advancement/promotion or certification requirements in medicine.
+For official guidelines from the NBME, please visit: USMLE Test Accommodations Guidelines (external link).
+We also recommend reviewing the guidelines below, as they not only cover what to include, as outlined by the NBME, but also provide important information on what to avoid.

 How do I apply?